Regional overview

 Missing data / follow-up work

-- No official agency GPX or KML exists for any of the five routes.
-OpenStreetMap (ODbL) is the only redistributable source; specific way and node IDs are cited per hike.
+- No official Forest Service GPX or KML was found for any of the five routes.
+Reconstruction from OpenStreetMap or first-party field survey is required for redistributable tracks.